boasvdp/boasvdp.github.io_backup/index.markdown

 ### Currently

 I'm a researcher, currently working on my PhD in microbial genomics at the [Amsterdam Institute for Global Health and Development (AIGHD)](https://www.aighd.org/) and the [Amsterdam UMC, dept of Medical Microbiology](https://www.amc.nl/web/home.htm) in the group of Constance Schultsz.
-My research focuses on the spread of antimicrobial resistance (AMR), in particular how drug-resistant Escherichia coli spread between humans and other animals, and through international travel.
+My research focuses on the spread of antimicrobial resistance (AMR), in particular how drug-resistant *Escherichia coli* spread between humans and other animals, and through international travel.
 My starting point is always the biological question, and I try to answer these questions using bioinformatics and genomics methods.

+I code mainly in Python, R and am comfortable working on the command line.
+I try to use Snakemake for a lot of projects and can work in RMarkdown.

 ###  Background